Consumption (sociology): Divergence in American consumption vs European consumption

-Consumer Culture
+Consumer culture

 One major area of research within the sociology of consumption is the study of consumer culture.
 This includes analyzing the ways in which consumer goods and services are marketed, consumed, and integrated into social identities and cultural practices.
 Scholars in this area have examined the role of advertising, branding, and other forms of commercial communication in shaping consumer desires and preferences.

 Consumer Culture Theory (CCT) maintains that consumption practices contribute to the creation and maintenance of an identity, contrary to Bourdieu’s theory that one’s consumption patterns are rooted in their upbringing and environment.
 Consumption through the lens of CCT is not only shaped by external factors (such as socioeconomic status, marketing, and upbringing) but also is rooted in individual agency.
-However, even though CCT credits individual agency to influence patterns of consumption, it is crucial to note that relationships, networks, and changing societal norms are also sources of influence.
+However, even though CCT credits individual agency to influence patterns of consumption, relationships, networks, and changing societal norms are also sources of influence.
 CCT also relates to the idea of the “extended self” which is a construction of identity created with external objects.
 For instance, a fashion blogger may consider their clothes to be an extension of themself.
 They chose clothes that they liked, bought them (or made them), and wear them to signal their identity.
 In this way, the “you are what you eat” sentiment can be extended to other things that you consume, whether it be clothes, art, books, computers, etc.